Don’t Make These 3 Critical Mistakes When Selling Your Business

 This one’s a killer in my book.
 This is where I sometimes want to chuck my finance career and mow lawns for a living (I’m too old to be the bat boy for the St. Louis Cardinals).

 Here’s a truism we can hang our hats on in the world of small business–financial statements from these business owners are generally abysmal.
 The reasons include the following:

 2. Inconsistent COGs and SG&A expense reporting over any trailing 12, 24, 36, or even 60-month time period.

 3. Poor balance sheet reporting (missing accruals and contingencies).

-4. Overall poor general ledger design leading to financials that are not meaningful.
+4. Overall, poor general ledger design leads to financials that are not meaningful.

 5. Mis-reporting of owner/personal expenses.